kwangzera/Identicon-Generator/README.md

 # Identicon Generator
-Made using Python Tkinter.
-Once downloaded, run the following to start program.
+Once downloaded, double click `run.bat` to start the program.
-`python -m pfp_maker`

-### Prerequisites
-In order for file saving to work, the Pillow library must must be installed.
-`pip install Pillow`
-However, these steps have already been done in the batch file, so all you need to do is to run it.
+All necessary libraries will be installed in a virtual environment.

 ### Basics
 This program generates symmetrical 7 by 7 identicons.